 When most of us think of rich families, celebrities and big names in the entertainment industry come to mind but in actual fact, their wealth doesn’t come close to the families on this list.
 As Asia’s economy continues to prosper, so does the number of wealthy families.
 These clans are worth billions of dollars and have kept their wealth close to home by having their children, grandchildren and other family members continue to carry on with the family business.
-Here, Top 10 of Asia takes a look at its random list of Asia’s Top 10 Richest Family-Owned Businesses.
+Here, Top 10 of Asia takes a look at its list (arranged in random order) of Asia’s Top 10 Richest Family-Owned Businesses.

 - Reliance Industries Limited – Ambani family (India)

 Reliance Industries Limited, a holding company which owns businesses engaged in energy, petrochemicals, textiles, natural resources, retail and communications, is a Fortune Global 500 company and India’s most valuable and profitable company by market value.
 The Ambani family topped Forbes 2017 list of Asia’s richest families for the first time with a net worth of over $44 billion.
 It was co-founded by brothers Dhirubhai and Ramnikbhai Ambani, and has now been taken over by Dhirubhai’s son, Mukesh who is now the Chairman and Managing Director.
 Third generation family members are also involved in the business.
 Mukesh currently resides at the Antilia Building which is one of the world’s most expensive private residences with a value being close to $1 billion.

 2. Samsung – Lee family (South Korea)